szou00/szou00/README.md

 ### Hello there 👋 This is Sharon! :woman: :computer:

-I am a freshman at Boston University pursuing a BA in computer science, learning how to make the world a better place, one project at a time.
-I am currently seeking internships for Summer 2021.
+I am a freshman at Boston University pursuing a BA in computer science.
+I am learning to to make the world a better place, one project at a time.
+I am currently seeking internships for Summer 2021!

 - :blush: Pronouns: she/her
 - 🔭 I’m currently exploring Javascript and React
+- 👯 I’m looking to collaborate on fun projects and hackathons -- don't hesitate to contact me if you'd like to learn and improve together.
+- 📫 Reach me at sharonzou12@gmail.com

 **Get in touch:**
 [![Linkedin Badge](https://img.shields.io/badge/-sharonzou1-0072b1?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/sharonzou1/)](https://www.linkedin.com/in/sharonzou1/) [![Github Badge](https://img.shields.io/badge/-szou00-grey?style=flat&logo=github&logoColor=white&link=https://github.com/szou00/)](https://github.com/szou00)